 Zeki Saritoprak, Ph.D., has held the Nursi Chair in Islamic Studies at John Carroll University in Cleveland, Ohio, since 2003.
-He studied Arabic language for several years in Cairo while researching for his dissertation in Islamic Theology, entitled The Antichrist (al-Dajjal).
+He studied Arabic language for several years in Cairo while conducting research for his dissertation in Islamic Theology, entitled The Antichrist (al-Dajjal).
 He has also taught and conducted research at Harran University in Turkey, Georgetown University, the Catholic University of America, and Berry College in Rome, Georgia.
 He is the founder and former president of the Rumi Forum for Interfaith Dialogue in Washington, DC.
 He is the author of over thirty academic articles and encyclopedia entries on topics in Islam.
 He has served as guest editor for issues of the journals Islam and Christian-Muslim Relations and Muslim World.
 He is editor and co-translator of Fundamentals of Rumi’s Thought: A Mevlevi Sufi Perspective (in English; New Jersery: The Light, 2004); editor of a critical edition of al-Sarakhsi’s Sifat Ashrat al-Sa’a (in Arabic; Cairo, 1993); and author of Al-Dajjal in Islamic Theology (in Turkish; Istanbul, 1992).
 His most recent book Islam’s Jesus is scheduled to be relased by the Universtiy Press of Florida in 2014.
 He is currently preparing a book on Islamic spirituality tentatively titled Islamic Spirituality: Theology and Practice for the Modern World.